tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 ## Tend to your labels as you grow

-When you’re fully employed, we get a steady paycheck but we also get a **stable, recognized label**.
+When you’re fully employed, you get a steady paycheck but you also get a **stable, recognized label**.
 You say “I'm a product manager at IBM" (for example).

+<span class="contributor">TS: This label is affirmed in speech and action by your colleagues, who interact with you through and on the terms of your role.
+You fit into your employer’s org chart, a map of possible role-labels which exist as constituent pieces within the whole of the business entity.
+“Imposter syndrome,” then, is simply the neurotic inability to accept others’ recognition and confirmation of your given label.</span>
-When you step out on your own you suddenly remove the construct that provides this plug-and-play identity and are left to make one up on your own.

-When you first leap into the unknown it's often easy to describe who you are - you're defined by what you just left.
+But when you step out on your own you suddenly remove the construct that provides this plug-and-play identity and are left to make one up on your own.
+When you first leap into this unknown it's often easy to describe who you are - you're defined by what you just left.

 *"I just quit Google to head out on my own."*